Fleeing and Eluding a Law Enforcement Officer

 3. willfully refusing or failing to stop the vehicle in compliance with such order; or

-4. having stopped in knowing compliance with such order, willfully to flee in an attempt to elude the officer.
+4. having stopped in knowing compliance with such order, then willfully flees in an attempt to elude the officer.

 The criminal charge of fleeing and eluding with the intention of evading the police is a serious criminal offense with serious criminal penalties under Florida law.